Error in the Euclidean Preference Model: Three Questions

-The quantity $B_k$ is the probability that a particular version of pathology arises.
+Ideally, we would be able to generalize this expression to account for other versions of the pathology that involve the same fixed set of alternatives, but are consistent with different circular permutations of those alternatives.
+This is not easy to do because we have already counted the necessary sub-preferences for these versions of the pathology among the non-necessary sub-preferences in the expression of $B_k$.
+Put another way, the occurrences of versions of the pathology with different reference permutations are not independent.

+However, versions of the pathology constructed using disjoint subsets of alternatives \textit{do} occur independently.
+This is because the subsets of alternatives can be permuted within a preference order without affecting the relative positions of alternatives that are not part of that subset.

+Thus, we can generalize the expression to allow for the fact that there are multiple disjoint subsets of alternatives from which this pathology can arise.
+Each subset must be of size $d+2$, so at most we could specify $\left\lfloor \frac{A}{d+2} \right\rfloor$ disjoint subsets.
+Using the independence property from the previous paragraph, the probability increases to

+This expression is the probability that at least 1 of each of $\left\lfloor A/(d+2) \right\rfloor$ versions of the pathology, each constructed using a disjoint set of alternatives, occurs.
+However, it does not account for all possible subsets of alternatives that could be used, or all possible circular permutations of those subsets.
+Thus, it is a lower bound on $\P(C)$, the probability that any version of the pathology is contained in a randomly chosen profile. \end{proof}

 We can now numerically evaluate this expression for a range of values of $A$, $I$ and $d$ to see what the probability (or proportion) is in real terms (Figure \ref{fig:circulant-profiles}).
 When $d$ is a lot smaller than $A$ and $I$, almost all profiles are not $d$-Euclidean, and for any fixed $d$ and $A$ this proportion appears to approach $1$ as $I \to \infty$.
 Increasing $d$ appears to be quite effective at reducing the proportion of non-Euclidean profiles (there is a lot of room in a high-dimensional space).

 We conclude that in some circumstances, almost all profiles are not $d$-Euclidean.
 So what?
-Do we actually lose that much information by approximating them with a Euclidean preference model?
+If we \textit{approximate} them with a Euclidean preference model, is the approximation error big enough to worry about?